iluwatar/java-design-patterns/caching/README.md

 **Programmatic Example**

 Let's first look at the data layer of our application.
-The interesting classes are `UserAccount` which is a simple Java object containing the user account details, and `DbManager` interface which handles reading and writing of these objects to/from database.
+The interesting classes are `UserAccount` which is a simple Java object containing the user Account details, and `DbManager` interface which handles reading and writing of these objects to/from database.

 ```java